Sweat Glands Project

 Visit 2- Human Testing Center, Institute for Applied Life Sciences, UMass.
 Time: 1.5 hrs.
 During this visit you will be scanned with an iDXA machine to accurately determine your body fat percentage.
 After brief familiarization with the metabolic chamber and use of an ear thermometer to monitor your core temperature, you will complete a ~25-40 minute V02-max test on a cycle ergometer in the metabolic chamber.
 You will NOT need to wear a mask; gases are analyzed in the chamber to determine your maximal oxygen uptake.
 This is a maximal effort test.

 Visit 3- Human Testing Center, Institute for Applied Life Sciences, UMass.
 Time: 1.5-2 hrs.
 In this final visit, we will measure how well you dissipate heat while riding the cycle ergometer in warm conditions.
-You will complete a 1 hour cycling test in the metabolic chamber at a moderate effort (50% of your V02-max).
+First, we'll weigh you.
+Then you will complete a 1 hour cycling test in the metabolic chamber at a moderate effort (50% of your V02-max).
 You will provide ear thermometer readings during the test, and researchers will otherwise monitor your safety.
 In the event of heat illness a cooling protocol will be implemented and medical help will be called.
-Upon completion of this test, you will move to a warm room and researchers will again count your sweat glands by making impressions of 6 skin areas.
+Upon completion of this test, we will weigh you a final time.